TheSpaceTrail/TheSpaceTrail/STORYBOARD.md

 New Floridia has a beautiful modern architecture, also being is the land of the free and gators.
 Obviously, achieving freedom requires weapons, especially with annoying pests in space.
 Their methods of blowing them off are, quite frankly, bone-chilling.
 But!
 Their weapons are incredibly good, providing a 25% boost in combat power!

+After buying the items, your next destination is the Moon!

 DISTANCE TO SATURN: 1.56 * 10^9 km

 ----------------------------------------------------------------------------------------------